 The Amazon Essentials line aims to corner the market on your wardrobe in several categories, all at tremendous prices.
 These chinos check off several boxes, from the stretch fabric to the highly wearable athletic-fit design.
 Colors like Dark Burgundy are seriously cool and well-suited to fall, especially with rich brown leather boots, a white henley and a grey shawl cardigan.
 And just as with Uniqlo and other affordable pairs of the best men’s chinos, you can snag multiple pairs without thinking twice.

 The Devil-Dog Dungarees name dates back to New York in the late 1940s, and although the company no longer makes its hard-wearing jeans or chinos in the U.S. of A., they’re still a brand committed to accessible quality and fair pricing.
-This writer has tested out the brand’s well-fitting stretch jeans – which aren’t nearly as thin as other stretch jeans can be – and the Performance Twill Chinos seem to fit much the same mold.
-Think: A no-nonsense design, a timeless straight-fit cut, and a color that works well with blue chambray shirting, a brown corduroy trucker jacket or an olive henley.
+True to the brand’s well-fitting stretch jeans – which aren’t nearly as thin as other stretch jeans can be – the Sateen Chinos seem to fit much the same mold.
+Think: A no-nonsense design, a slim but comfortable fit, and a color that works well with blue chambray shirting, a brown corduroy trucker jacket or an olive henley.

 Western Rise pants were developed with the modern man in mind– its durable stretch fabrics are made to resist stains and moisture, and they feature plenty of helpful pockets to take you from town out onto the open road.
 While some of the company’s styles feature an elastic waistband, the Evolution Chino is an all-new product, featuring four-way stretch Evolution fabric, crucial stain resistance and useful modern touches like a media pocket for your phone.
 Chinos you can wear to the office as well as out on a moderate hike are rare, but this pair delivers (trust us, we’ve tried ‘em).